 9. Wash your hands and kitchen utensils well

-Your hands are one of the biggest sources of bacteria so when prepping food make sure to wash them thoroughly with a bacteria killing soap before handling anything.
+Your hands are one of the most significant sources of bacteria, so when prepping food, make sure to wash them thoroughly with a bacteria-killing soap before handling anything.

-Be sure to wash your hands thoroughly with a anti bacterial liquid soap – I prefer using liquid soap inside the kitchen because it’s more convenient and actually saves you money.
+Be sure to wash your hands thoroughly with an anti-bacterial liquid soap.
+I prefer using liquid soap inside the kitchen because it’s more convenient and saves you money.

-For kitchen utensils, use a good dish washing cleaner like dawn or joy.
-To remove stinky smell from cutting board try to use vinegar and lemon together with water to disinfect.
+For kitchen utensils, use a good dishwashing cleaner like dawn or joy.
+To remove the stinky smell from the cutting board, try to use vinegar and lemon together with water to disinfect.

 10. Dry thoroughly